NextNebula/PopQuiz/README.md

 # Popquiz

 This is a example popquiz project.
 It lets users answers questions from a few categories.
 The questions are provided by an [external api](https://api.trivia.willfry.co.uk).
+[Give it a try](https://popquiz.netlify.app).

 ## Development server